Chief Executive Officer

 Chang is responsible for sourcing and closing new acquisitions and development projects outside of Chicago and expanding the firm’s capital partner relationships.
 Chang led Sterling Bay to establish joint venture relationships with Lone Star, DRA Advisors and Wheelock Street Capital.
 Chang also oversaw the development of Ace Hotel Chicago and is overseeing the development of Hyatt House in Fulton Market and 545wyn, an office project in Miami.
 For ten years prior to joining Sterling Bay, Chang provided investment sale advisory services at Eastdil Secured, LLC, focusing on office assets in the Midwest and retail assets throughout the country, completing over $18 billion in office, retail and residential transactions.
 He earned a BS in Business from the University of Illinois at Champaign-Urbana and an MBA from Northwestern University’s Kellogg School of Management.
 He is a member of Urban Land Institute, Kellogg Real Estate Alumni Club, and University of Illinois Real Estate Alumni Club.

 Dean oversees all strategic aspects of Sterling Bay’s business, including acquisitions, dispositions, lease negotiations and debt and equity transactions.
 Dean has been integral to the vision and execution of Sterling Bay’s most notable accomplishments over the last ten years, including the assemblage and execution of the transformational Lincoln Yards project and the acquisition and development of more than 20 properties in Fulton Market between 2013-2014, before the neighborhood emerged as the fastest growing submarket in Chicago.
 Prior to joining Sterling Bay in 2009, Dean worked in private practice as a commercial real estate attorney at Greenberg Traurig LLP and Sonnenschein Nath & Rosenthal LLP (now Dentons US LLP).
 Dean earned a BA from Dartmouth College and a JD from Emory University School of Law.
-Dean is a member of the Chicago Bar Association and the Hellenic Bar Association and is a licensed real estate broker in Illinois, Georgia and Utah.
+Dean is a member of the Chicago Bar Association and the Hellenic Bar Association and is a licensed real estate broker in Illinois, Georgia, Utah and Florida.

 Principal, Chief Design Officer